More about Google Cloud Storage

 Virtual images are the cornerstone of instance deployment in the public cloud.
 Often referred to as templates or bootstrap disks, these virtual images contain the baseline operative system, and all the application software and configuration your instance will have upon first boot.

-Building your own custom virtual image enables a faster bootstrap time for your application since everything you need is already installed in the baseline image.
+Building your own custom Google Cloud virtual image enables a faster bootstrap time for your application since everything you need is already installed in the baseline image.
 This method is often preferred when compared with the alternative of executing a bootstrap script that installs and configures your application upon first boot.
 When using load balancers and an autoscaling group, the short bootstrap time makes a significant difference and impact, enabling you to serve client requests as soon as possible.

 Steps to Create a Google Compute Engine Virtual Image

-A virtual image can be created from any instance.
+A Google Cloud virtual image can be created from any instance.
 The concept works in a way that the image customization is done in a newly created instance.
 When all the desired application software installation and configuration is finalized, the instance persistent disk will be used to generate a virtual image.

 Creating a Google Cloud Instance1.
 We start by creating an instance to be used to generate our virtual image.
 In the Google Cloud Platform Console, navigate to the Compute Engine dashboard and find the “Create” button under the VM Instances section.